 Nappy rash is very common, and your baby can experience it regardless of how well they’re cared for.
 Your baby’s skin is delicate and can be easily irritated by urine, stools, soaps, and chemicals found in baby wipes, nappies, and creams.

 What are the causes of nappy rash?

 - Babies have sensitive skin, and some more sensitive than others.
 The most common cause of nappy rash is when the skin becomes red and irritated after contact with ammonia, the chemical in urine and bowel excrements.
 It’s more likely to occur if nappies aren’t changed often enough, particularly when babies have diarrhoea.

-Babies have sensitive skin.
-The skin quickly becomes red and irritated when left exposed for too long to ammonia.
-Nappy rash is a result of the ammonia in the urine and bowel excrements being exposed to the skin of the buttock.
-Another cause is moisture; nappy rash can also be caused by inadequate drying after bathing a baby but usually that rash is confined to the skin creases at the top of a baby’s thighs.
+- Nappy rash can also be caused by inadequate drying after bathing a baby but usually that rash is confined to the skin creases at the top of a baby’s thighs.

-Make sure to leave the nappy off for a while during playtime to allow air dry the skin and if a baby has a nappy rash, it may be helpful to use disposable nappies which draw the urine away from the baby’s skin, keeping it dry.
+- Make sure to have some nappy-free time, and while a baby has a nappy rash, it may be helpful to use disposable nappies which draw the urine away from the baby’s skin, keeping it dry.